oertels/django-gfkajax/README.md

 # About

 "gfkajax" = "Generic Foreign Keys with Ajax".
 Inspired by [django-genericadmin](http://code.google.com/p/django-genericadmin/) (which does not work here, unfortunately).
+It converts the inconvenient generic key selection widget into a neat ajax-driven tool.

 # Installation